 Photo Credit: @beautybybrittw_

-If you’re looking for a bronde hair color that’s on the flashier side, look to a cool-toned, reflective hue like pearl bronde.
-Use a hair serum like Matrix Total Results Mega Sleek Mega Varnish Shine Anti-Frizz Serum to give hair high shine and control rebellious, unruly hair.
+If you're looking for a bronde hair color that's on the flashier side, look to a cool-toned, reflective hue like pearl bronde.
+Use a hair serum like Matrix Food For Soft Multi-Use Hair Oil Serum to give hair high shine and control rebellious, unruly hair.

 Photo Credit: @tabetha_and_co